cajigaslab/Thalamus/docs/joystick_intro_task_guide.md

 - The subject can move the cursor freely.
 - The task ends when the configured key is released.

+## Operator View Overlay

+When this task is shown in Operator View, it now draws a white text overlay in the top-right corner of the operator display only.

+The overlay shows:
+- current target name
+- current target size as task-region radius percent
+- current reward channel
+- next item in the task queue

+This overlay is not shown on the subject display.

 ## Two Kinds of Logging

 This task now records behavior at two levels: